Rom: Dire Wraiths

-Rom: Dire Wraiths is a limited comic book series by Chris Ryall, Luca Pizzari, Guy Dorian Sr and Sal Buscema.
-It is based on the toy of the same name by Hasbro, and is published by IDW Publishing.
+Rom: Dire Wraiths is a superhero comic book miniseries by Chris Ryall, Luca Pizzari, Guy Dorian Sr and Sal Buscema.
+Based on Hasbro's Rom the Space Knight franchise and published by IDW Publishing, it follows the Dire Wraiths and acts as a spin-off prequel to the 2016—2017 Rom series, also being the final title in the Hasbro Comic Book Universe.

-The series debuted on January 15, and concluded on December 30, 2020, following the impact of the COVID-19 pandemic on comic book industry.
+The series debuted on January 15, and concluded on December 30, 2020, following the impact of the COVID-19 pandemic on the comic book industry.

 Premise

 The main story features NASA's Apollo 11 astronaut crew during the 1969 Moon landing, where they will confront the inhuman presence of Dire Wraiths waiting to conquer Earth.

 A back-up story features what happened to Rom during those events.

 Publication history

 Background

 After IDW Publishing acquired the comic book licence of Rom and other Hasbro brands, the company announced in January 2016 the Reconstruction campaign to converge these franchises in the Hasbro Comic Book Universe, featuring the crossover events Revolution and First Strike.

 This shared continuity, the Hasbro Comic Book Universe (HCBU), ended with Transformers: Unicron in November 2018.